Softlandia founders & management team

 entrepreneur & business angel

-Over nine years of versatile experience in software and product development.
+Over ten years of versatile experience in software and product development.

 Software & cloud architectures, greenfield projects, open-source.